 Alka-Seltzer PM Side Effects

-Note: This page contains information about the side effects of aspirin / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Alka-Seltzer PM.
+Note: This document contains side effect information about aspirin / diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Alka-Seltzer PM.

 Some investigators have suggested that tinnitus may be a less reliable indicator of salicylate toxicity than previously believed.
 Patients with high frequency hearing loss may have difficulty perceiving tinnitus.
 In a study of rheumatoid arthritis patients, those with tinnitus had no greater salicylate levels than those without tinnitus.
 Elderly patients may be less likely to perceive tinnitus than younger patients.